-Any changes to the scope of work, budget or period of performance extensions must be made in writing to MT DES 30 days prior to the requested effective date.
-Scope of work changes may be required to obtain approval by the Senior Advisory Committee if the scope is outside the approved application.
-Changes to quantities or price adjustments less than 10% of the grant award can be done by MTDES.
-Budget modifications greater than 10% of the award requires approval by Department of Homeland Security
+Any changes to the scope of work, budget or period of performance extensions may be made by filling out an amendment request in the Amplifund system.
+Scope of work changes may be required to obtain approval by the Senior Advisory Committee (SAC) if the scope is outside the approved application.